maarten-pennings/HIDKeyboard/README.md

  - [USB HID software library from NicoHood](https://github.com/NicoHood/HID), which actually comes _with_ the Arduino IDE
  - The Arduino [application](ProMicroKbd)

 The Arduino application is written by me in such a way that it should be easy to configure.
 That is what this github project is about.

 I am considering adding a virtual serial com port to the keyboard, so that the configuration can simply be written to the keyboard, meaning that a recompile is no longer needed.

-## Result
+## Result - Gaming keyboard

+The first keyboard that I made was a "gaming" keyboard for my son.
+See the pictures below.
+The code is in [ProMicroKbd](ProMicroKbd).

 ![Bottom](bottom.jpg)
 Bottom view with USB plug and bolts (that connect to [inserts](https://www.aliexpress.com/item/CNIM-Hot-M2-x-3mm-Brass-Cylinder-Knurled-Threaded-Round-Insert-Embedded-Nuts-100pcs/32876609027.html))